-These herbal teas have skin soothing and cooling properties.
+These herbal teas have skin-soothing and cooling properties.
 They are best for itchy, irritated skin.
-You can either make a chamomile or green tea bath for your dog or drip the tea over the irritated spots on your dog.
+You can either make a chamomile or green tea bath for your dog or drip the tea over the irritated areas.

 Apple Cider Vinegar and Water Spray

 An equal mixture of apple cider vinegar and water can do the trick.
 Apple cider vinegar has antiseptic and anti-fungal properties, making it effective for irritation from poison oak.
 Be sure not to use this on any broken skin, as the vinegar will cause great irritation and possibly worsen the situation.

 Coconut oil contains anti-fungal and antibacterial properties that help treat irritated skin, while keeping the skin nourished.
 Apply solid coconut oil directly onto your dog’s skin to reduce irritation and dryness.